xXValhallaCoderXx/kiro-ide-constellation/docs/usage.md

 Onboarding Mode
 1) Open the Constellation side panel and use the Mode dropdown to switch from Default → Onboarding.
 2) Confirm the dialog.
 The extension will:
-   - Move ./.kiro/steering → ./.constellation/steering/backup/<timestamp>
+|   - Move ./.kiro/steering → ./.constellation/steering/backup/<timestamp>
    - Create ./.kiro/steering/onboarding-guide.md from an embedded template
    - Show “Onboarding Mode” in the panel
 3) To return to Default:
    - Switch Mode to Default and confirm.
-The extension restores from the most recent backup and removes ./.constellation/steering/backup entirely.
+The extension attempts to restore from the most recent backup; if none exists, it creates an empty ./.kiro/steering and proceeds with a warning.
+On successful restore backups are removed; otherwise they are left intact for manual review.

 Where files go (Onboarding)
 - Persona file: ./.kiro/steering/onboarding-guide.md
 - Backups (during Onboarding): ./.constellation/steering/backup/<timestamp>
-- After returning to Default: backups are cleaned up automatically.
+- After returning to Default: backups are cleaned up automatically if restore succeeded.